- Licensing constitutes 47% of the Trefis price estimate for Nokia's stock.

 - Networks EBITDA Margin:

-- Licensing Revenues: Nokia's licensing revenues have grown rapidly from EUR 100 million in 2010, to EUR 1 billion in 2015, with the biggest jump coming in 2015.
-The number grew to about EUR 1.7 billion in 2017, driven partly by new licensing agreements and the settlement with Apple although it fell slightly to hover around EUR 1.5 billion over 2018-2019.
+- Licensing Revenues: Nokia's licensing revenues have grown rapidly from EUR 100 million in 2010, to EUR 1.2 billion in 2020, with the biggest jump coming in 2017.
+The number grew to about EUR 1.2 billion in 2017, driven partly by new licensing agreements and the settlement with Apple.
 We expect revenues to grow in the long run, driven by Nokia’s sizeable patent portfolio and its licensing re-entry into the smartphone segment.
 However, there could be significant upside to our price estimate if Nokia manages to more efficiently leverage its robust patent portfolio.
-If Nokia manages to increase its licensing revenue to $2 billion in the long run, there could be an upside of more than 18% to our price estimate.
+If Nokia manages to increase its licensing revenue to $2 billion in the long run, there could be an upside of more than 20% to our price estimate.

 For additional details, select a driver above or select a division from the interactive Trefis split for Nokia at the top of the page.